ilyasolgun11/paws-play-pp1/README.md

 - The copyright section in the footer has a copyright icon stating its the copyright section.
 - The copyright section has a "2024" mark stating its valid till 2024, this is just a dummy copyright for proof of concept.

+## Typography

+- The Paw's Play site uses the font Poppins.
+- Also sans-serif for a back-up font.
+- The Poppins font was used because of how beautiful it is.